elasticio/webhook-component/README.md

 $ git push elasticio master
 ```
 Please follow the instruction provided in the [Create a team](http://go2.elastic.io/manage-teams) and [Create a repository](http://go2.elastic.io/manage-repositories) for a success.

+## Limitations

+1. Maximal possible size for attachment is 10 Mb.
+2. Attachments mechanism does NOT work with  [Local Agent Installation](https://support.elastic.io/support/solutions/articles/14000076461-announcing-the-local-agent-)